kobejohn/investigators/README.md

 ProportionalRegion: working

-Command Line Example for currently working investigators
+Command Line Example
 ================

+This is long, but shows all of the currently working investigators.

-This can be found in tests/manual/.
+It can be found along with the test images in tests/manual/.

     import numpy
     from investigators.visuals import cv2  # package includes a fallback cv2